nouaim/object_detection_for_robotics/README.md

 ## Running the Second Node (move_group_python_uarmswiftpro.py)

 Running this node allows to take the predicted regions with their category class from the first node to the uArm.
 This node works with Moveit messages.
-It basically has the functions necesseary to exectute the motion given a detected region on the objects.
+It basically has the functions necessary to execute the motion given a detected region on the objects.

+you can run it with "rosrun tf_object_detection move_group_python_uarmswiftpro.py".

+## Node Information

+* '/move_group/display_planned_path'  is to create a `DisplayTrajectory`_ ROS publisher which is used to display trajectories.

+we will import the `moveit_commander`_ namespace.
+This namespace provides us with a `MoveGroupCommander`_ class, a `PlanningSceneInterface`_ class, and a `RobotCommander`_ class.

+Because Moveit has a generic architecture that makes it able to control any Arm that was developed though it, We really recommend to refer to this Tutorial https://docs.ros.org/kinetic/api/moveit_tutorials/html/index.html in case there are any issues with this particular node. the link includes many tutorials developed on both Python, and C++ that makes you able to choose your best language from them while working with moveit.

 ## Using the inference graph